 “When you don’t see the sun for 50 days, they say screw it and go inside the cellars and bring out the wine and everybody gets shitfaced,” Sarr recalled.
 “It was funny.
 Every little town we came to, we’d stop and somebody would hand a bottle in one side and you’d take a long slug and then pass it along and out the other side, over and over.
-After going through about 30 little villages, by about 5 o’clock, we were really drunk.”
+After going through about 30 little villages, at about 5 o’clock, we were really drunk.”

-Finally they made it to Barcelona.
+Finally, they made it to Barcelona.
 It was 105 degrees and sunny and there seemed to be art everywhere – drawings, painting, sculptures – and Sarr remembers thinking, “I could do that.”

 The thought percolated as he began to drive back north a few days later.
 The forests, the villages, the skies: everything seemed aglow.
 As he crossed into France he had an epiphany.

 “The vineyards, the blue sky, the puffy clouds, it was just this special beauty,” Sarr said.
 “I was driving through, and I thought, ‘Yeah.
 This is what I want to do.’
-I had been thinking medicine and psychology and that kind of thing.
+I had been thinking about medicine and psychology and that kind of thing.
 It was the last day in September of 1960, and I said, ‘Goddamn it, I am going to be an artist.”

 He returned to Germany and began painting and drawing and within a few months had a show at the local service club that was well attended by the doctors and medical staff at the general hospital where he worked.
-One of his first drawings shows a cave man looking somewhat quizzically at his hands.
+One of his first drawings shows a caveman looking somewhat quizzically at his hands.

 “He is looking… ‘These are pretty cool.
 Wonder what they are for?’
-Little cave man,” Sarr said.
+Little caveman,” Sarr said.
 “That is where the questions started.”

 Sarr knew exactly what his hands were for.
 Fifty years and one day later, Sarr returns this Friday to Cannery Row Studios in Redondo Beach to show the fruits of a prodigiously productive lifetime in art.
 The show is a retrospective titled 50+1 (what was the question?).

 He has produced more than 5,000 works of art and become — over the course of four decades, before leaving for Santa Cruz in 2001 – the man who more than any other painted this town.
 His work has ranged exuberantly, from pointillist portraits to impressionist landscapes to dancers to mandalas, from Picasso-like abstractions to Matisse-like exercises in simplicity, grace and color.
-But over and over again, he has drawn perhaps the most daunting comparison in all of art.
+But over, and over again, he has drawn perhaps the most daunting comparison in all of art.